John Bloom (businessman): Collapse

 Bloom's business had expanded rapidly, relying on the most aggressive marketing campaign of his time.
 In 1963 Bloom was the UK's largest press advertiser and a household name in the early 1960s.

 Bloom appeared in a debate on BBC's That Was The Week That Was in November 1963 with Bernard Levin.
 The Sunday Telegraph had reported on the debate that Bloom had been the victor and it was the first time Bernard Levin had lost a debate.
-Bloom had come across as the housewife's friend; a pal of working men; the scourge of the City and enemy of the Establishment and Resale price maintenance.
+Bloom had come across as the housewife's friend; a pal of working men; the scourge of the City and enemy of the Establishment and resale price maintenance.
 Bloom was symbol of free enterprise.
-The listing of Rolls Razor on the Stock Exchange made Bloom a millionaire with a Rolls-Royce Phantom and a flat in Park Lane, and he rented the fabulous Villa La Fiorentina on Cap Ferrat on The French Riviera as a sales incentive scheme for his top salesmen to visit for holidays.
+The listing of Rolls Razor on the Stock Exchange made Bloom a millionaire with a Rolls-Royce Phantom and a flat in Park Lane, and he rented the Villa La Fiorentina on Cap Ferrat on The French Riviera as a sales incentive scheme for his top salesmen to visit for holidays.
 Later he purchased a 376-ton 150-foot motor yacht Ariane for $1 million, which was sold after the crash to Charles Revson the head of the Revlon Company, and later to Kirk Kerkorian, and finally was owned by Adnan Khashoggi for 20 years.

 But the retailers and UK manufacturers were unhappy with Bloom's direct sales methods of cutting out the retailer, and his two-for-one schemes giving a free refrigerator when you bought a washing machine.
 They didn't like his efforts to abolish Resale Price Maintenance by opening discount stores which cut prices on established makes.
 Morphy Richards obtained an injunction against Rolls to prevent them selling at below the fixed retail price and many others followed suit.